• Skip to main content

 2. Freezing of door locks

-During the winter seasons, your locks are exposed to cold air.
-This can make the lock wet.
-When the water content freezes, it forms an ice coating.
-And this renders your key ineffective.
+During the winter seasons, your locks are exposed to cold air, which can significantly impact door lock maintenance.
+This mostly affects external locks, though sometimes interior locks are not exempted.
+The cold air can make the lock wet, and when the water content freezes, it forms an ice coating.
+This renders your key ineffective and can make accessing your property difficult.

 Some Tips For Your Door Lock Maintenance During Winter